con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > dpal [6v] ldan pad+ma sangs rgyas skyes/ /
 > kun mkhyen ye shes mdzod 'dzin pa/ /

-The vajra posture of the perfect Buddha,
+The perfect buddhas' perfect vajra posture,
-Retaining for all beings the Buddha's Dharma,
+Retaining for all beings the buddhas' Dharma,
-Most glorious, born of the lotus Buddha,
-Omniscient being's awareness treasurer, (110)
+The lotus buddhas'[^110-1] celebrated son,
+The knowledge treasurer for the omniscient, (110)

+[^110-1]: Vilāsavajra explains that the word 'lotus buddhas' (or 'buddha lotuses') is to be understood as a metaphorical comparison: the buddhas are like lotus because they are free from stains.

 * 110a, *buddhasaṃgītidharmadhṛk*: VV and the Kangyur translation interpret this along the lines of `bearing the Dharma of the buddhas'/the Buddha's recitation'.
 VM takes *'gro ba' in the sense of sentient being.
 This seems like a natural reading of the ancient translation; it's unknown if it reflects an alternative Sanskrit text, or some other form of transmission error.